Stents

 • Infection

-• Rarely, damage to kidneys from contrast dye
+• Rarely, damage to the kidneys from the contrast dye

-It’s also rare for more serious or life-threatening problems to occur during a stenting procedure.
-People who have had other procedures to treat blocked arteries or who have congestive heart failure, chronic kidney disease, or diabetes are usually at higher risk for complications, which may include:
+It is rare for life-threatening problems to happen during a stenting procedure.
+However, people who have had other procedures to treat blocked arteries or who have congestive heart failure, kidney disease, or diabetes are usually at higher risk of serious complications, including:

 • Blood flow being cut off from the gut or the lower part of the body during an aortic aneurysm repair